rootisgod/MultiManage/README.md

  - My code is probbaly horrendous.
 I write powershell scripts on ocassion and im sure this code is not pythonic or all that thought out.
 It's just me solving my own problem.
  - Please be careful when deleting stopped instances.
 You will be given a chance to purge the instance to reclaim disk space, but the command is GLOBAL.
 All 'deleted' instances will become purged and irrecoverable.
  - Unexpected errors likely just crash the program...
- - Creating a new instance is the most time-consuming part, if it hangs excessivelt without feedback assume something is actually happening, but give it time.
+ - Creating a new instance is the most time-consuming part, if it hangs excessively without feedback assume something is actually happening, but give it time.
  - If it crashes, it may be because a column value changed during initialization or such like.
 Sorry, just reload
  - I don't check the multipass version, just that the 'multipass version' command returns a string I search for.
 Can try improve later.
 The minimum Multipass version isn't a joke as the columns required chaged in version 1.11.1
  - It gets quite wide when you have a started instance, sorry, not sure what I can do other than make the window dimensions resizable